talyssonoc/structure/docs/schema-concept/circular-references-and-dynamic-types.md

 ## Concrete type definition inside `dynamics`

-For the cases where the dynamic type is in a different file, it's important that the actual type to be resolved **inside** the function with the identifier.
+For the cases where the dynamic type is in a different file, it's important that the actual needs type to be resolved **inside** the function with the identifier.
 Let's break it down in two cases:

 ### With CommonJS modules